JoaoDiogoFalcao/Arduino_Due_SD_HSCMI/README.md

 SD HSCMI for the Arduino Due
 ==============
 Firmware for Arduino Due SD HSCMI Card.
-Pin wiring set for the PowerDué
+Pin wiring set for the PowerDué.
 Reference for PowerDué lab for Low Power System on Chip Spring 2016 at CMU-SV.

 Install